rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 supported.

-Another way to reduce the PTE size is to reduce the number of connections, which was quite high.
+Another way to reduce the PTE size is to reduce the number of connections, which is quite high here, and would also probably improve performance.
 Unfortunately again, the vendor claimed that connection poolers aren't supported, and the customer needed that many connections.

 So the only remaining solution was therefore to reduce the shared\_buffers.
 After some tries, the higher value that could be used to avoid the extreme slowdown was **4 GB**.
-Fortunately, PostgreSQL was able to have quite good performance with this size of cache.
+Fortunately, PostgreSQL was able to have quite good performance with this size of dedicated cache.

 If software vendors read this post, please understand that if people ask for newer PostgreSQL version compatibility, or pooler compatibility, they have very